Dissenters' Chapel, Kensal Green: History

 The chapel was the first purpose-built Nonconformist chapel to be built in a public cemetery.
 The eastern spur of the cemetery was reserved for the use of dissenters.
 A competition to build the chapel was won by Henry Edward Kendall, with a design in Gothic style.
 However the contract was awarded to John Griffith of Finsbury.
 Griffith was surveyor to the General Cemetery Company, and his design was in Greek Revival style.
 The chapel was built between 1831 and 1834.

 During the Second World War the Chapel suffered severe bomb damage during an air raid.
 For much of the late half of the 20th century the fabric of the chapel was slowly deteriorating.
 Its wings were demolished in the early 1970s.
 By the 1990s the building was "derelict and subject to vandalism".

 The building was leased to the Historic Chapels Trust in this poor state to enable a major restoration, completed in 1997.
-This included rebuilding of the wings, repair of the chapel's main body, and restoration of the historic painting scheme of the interior.
+This included rebuilding of the roofless wings, repair of the chapel's main body, and restoration of the historic painting scheme of the interior.
 A visitor centre was constructed in the north wing.
 The restoration was supported by generous grants from Historic England and was awarded an Environment Award from the Royal Borough of Kensington and Chelsea in 1997, and in 1998, a Europa Nostra Award.